Traditional Chinese Medicine for Diabetes

 From the perspective of traditional Chinese medicine, diabetes is known as Xiao Ke, which is caused by yin deficiency, dryness and heat in internal organs.
 In most cases, affected organs are lungs, stomach and kidneys.
 In TCM theory, common symptoms of Xiao Ke include frequent urination, thirst, hunger, weight loss and urine with sugar in it.

 Chinese Herbs for Diabetes

-TCM practitioners often offer acupuncture treatment combined with herbal formula and diet suggestion to treat diabetes.
+TCM practitioners often offer acupuncture combined with herbal formula and diet suggestion for diabetes.
 Bitter Melon is often recommended.
 It can be used to reduce blood glucose in Chinese medicine.
 Many people with diabetes in China have bitter melon in their meal plans.
 Stir-fry bitter melon is a common dish you can order from Chinese restaurant.
 Or, you can have bitter melon tea.

-Acupuncture is commonly used to treat diabetes in China.
-Acupuncture points used to treat diabetes are all over the body and on several meridians.
+Acupuncture is commonly used for diabetes in China.
+Acupuncture points for diabetes are all over the body and on several meridians.
 Studies indicate that acupuncture could help regulate pancreas function and insulin levels.
 According to the World Health Organization, acupuncture has shown therapeutic effect on type 2 diabetes, but for which further proof is needed (1).

 TCM practitioners also believe that the hormone reaction triggered by acupuncture can help balance the parts of the body that cannot regulate sugar levels on their own.
-Although Chinese herbs and acupuncture can help to treat diabetes, they must be used carefully and after consultation.
-They should be used to complement conventional medical treatment, and not on their own.
+Although Chinese herbs and acupuncture can help with diabetes, they must be used carefully and after consultation.